The Ultimate SEO and Digital Marketing Resource Network

 Add Rocket Fuel to Your Sales by Collecting Reviews

 Finally, use the link provided in your GBP console to collect reviews for your business.
-Reviews are one of the most powerful tools to increase sales.
+Reviews are one of the most powerful tools to increase sales, boost lead generation, and improve your company’s reputation.
 Why?
-People trust reviews from customers more than they do advertising from a business.
-Additionally, having a history of reviews is a significant Google search ranking factor for local businesses as a major factor in local SEO.
+People trust reviews from customers more than they trust marketing or ads from a business.
+Additionally, having a history of reviews is a significant Google search ranking factor for local SEO.

-So, after you sign up, use your GPB link to invite people to leave you reviews.
+So, after you sign up, use your GPB link to encourage people to leave you reviews.

 Respond to Customer Reviews

 Once you have reviews coming in, you should review them regularly.
-Respond (kindly & helpfully) to any negative reviews.
-Responding well to customer complaints will help your SEO and help other customers take bad reviews less negatively.
+Respond (kindly and helpfully) to any negative reviews.
+Responding well to complaints will help your SEO and help others view the bad reviews less negatively.

-First, check that the negative review is a legitimate review.
-Keep in mind there are often innocent reasons why someone may accidentally leave your large or small business a review without having patronized your establishment or used your services.
-Sometimes people can get confused about where they were.
+First, check whether the negative review is a legitimate review for your company.
+Keep in mind that there are often innocent reasons why someone might accidentally leave your business a review without having patronized your establishment or used your services at all.
+Sometimes, people might confuse your business with another that sounds similar.

-Be mindful, other businesses may leave negative reviews for competitors, too.
-If this is the case, don’t engage – simply flag the review to Google for removal.
+You’ll also want to be mindful that other businesses could leave negative reviews for competitors.
+If this is the case, don’t engage.
+Just flag the review for removal on Google.

 Types of reviews you can flag for removal: